SkyfallWasTaken/cs-hw/README.md

 # Hypex's CS Problems

-All under CC0.
+All under The Unlicense.
 Enjoy :)